tensorflow/tfjs-models/body-pix/README-v2.md

 to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.
   * **maxDetections** -  Defaults to 10.
 Maximum number of returned individual person detections per image.
-  * **scoreThreshold** - Only return individual person detections that have root part score greater or equal to this value.
-Defaults to 0.5
+  * **scoreThreshold** - Defaults to 0.4.
+Only return individual person detections that have root part score greater or equal to this value.
   * **nmsRadius** - Defaults to 20.
 Non-maximum suppression part distance in pixels.
 It needs to be strictly positive.
 Two parts suppress each other if they are less than `nmsRadius` pixels away.
   * **minKeypointScore** - Default to 0.3.
 Keypoints above the score are used for matching and assigning segmentation mask to each person..
   * **refineSteps** - Default to 10.
 The number of refinement steps used when assigning the individual person segmentations.
 It needs to be strictly positive.
 The larger the higher the accuracy and slower the inference.